Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 How do you make 'mozzie tea' for fungus gnats using mozzie bits?

-For indoor plants, you can use a mixture of 4 tablespoons of Mozzie Bits (NZ) or Mosquito Bits (USA), per 4.5 litres of warm water.
+For indoor plants, you can use a mixture of 4 tablespoons of Mozzie Bits (NZ) or Mosquito Bits (USA), per 4.5 litres of warm water (that's about 1 gallon for those in the US).
 The warmer the water the shorter the time it needs to soak.
 In very warm water (not boiling) soak for at least 30 minutes so the BTI infuses into the water, then allow time for the water to cool before watering.

 The cooler the water, the longer the mixture needs to infuse.
 I've heard of some leaving it in cold water to soak overnight but the bacteria do become inactive over time, so I prefer the warm water + short soak method myself.
 You do have to wait for the water to cool before you water.
 I normally do a warm water soak for at least one hour by which time it's soaked and room temperature, ready for watering.
 Once mixed, use fresh.